Manage Vault Data Retention Settings

-Learn how to configure and manage project data retention settings in Vault, including triggers and deletion timelines.
+Learn how to configure and manage vault data retention settings in Vault, including triggers and deletion timelines.

 Overview

-You can configure Vault Data Retention to apply to all Vault projects based on either the project creation date or the time of the last project update.
-Admins will need to work with their Harvey Success or Support team to configure Vault project retention using one of two options:
+Vault retention is separate from your workspace’s query retention.
+You can configure Vault Data Retention to apply to all vaults based on either the vault creation date or the time of the last update.
+Admins will need to work with their Harvey Success or Support team to configure Vault retention using one of two options:

-When project retention is enabled with the "on project update" setting, certain actions will reset the "last updated" timestamp and extend your project's retention period.
+When Vault retention is enabled with the "on vault update" setting, certain actions will reset the "last updated" timestamp and extend your vault's retention period.
 Here's a breakdown of what counts as an update and what doesn't.

 Actions that trigger an update: